tarantool/doc/doc/book/connectors/__go.rst

         -   No

     *   -   Connection pool
-        -   Yes (round-robin failover, no balancing, master discovering planned in `#113 <https://github.com/tarantool/go-tarantool/issues/113>`_)
+        -   Yes (round-robin failover, no balancing)
         -   No
         -   No